 Members of staff who underperform may also be dealing with the effects of diminished health.
 That is not to say that everyone subject to capability proceedings is underperforming.

 The NEU believes the capability process is often abused, contributing to a large number of people leaving the profession.
-In previous years UPS3 teachers, black staff and women over the age of 50 were targeted disproportionately.
-Now, however, teachers and support staff across the board are reporting unjustified treatment.

 While the NEU recognises the pressures on head teachers to save money and increase academic results with fewer resources, supporting staff development with care is vital to retain colleagues and motivate staff teams.